ROCmSoftwarePlatform/vllm/ROCm_performance.md

 Next, run gradlib to obtain the best solutions of these shapes:

 ```
-python3 gradlib/gradlib/fp8_gemm_tunner.py --input_file /tmp/fp8_shapes.csv --tuned_file /tmp/tuned_fp8_16.csv
+python3 gradlib/gradlib/fp8_gemm_tuner.py --input_file /tmp/fp8_shapes.csv --tuned_file /tmp/tuned_fp8_16.csv
 ```
 where `/tmp/tuned_fp8_16` will be used by our fp8 gemm linear layer.

-Now, when running inference with fp8, we are using the tunned gemm for best performance.
+Now, when running inference with fp8, we are using the tuned gemm for best performance.